 The two in this row were made by Bonnie Fragua.
 First is one of her famous “Drama Mamas”.
 6.75 inches tall and $320.
 Two views of a larger storyteller by Bonnie this one with the family dog.
 9 inches tall and $475.
 (Both in Santa Fe).

 In the two photos at left is a storyteller made by Diane Lucero.
 Don’t you just love the two little ones peeking out of the fold of the shawl?
-10 1/8 inches high and $480.
+10 1/8 inches high and SOLD.
 The next two photos are of a storyteller by Felicia Fragua Curley.
 6 inches high and $300.
 (Both in Santa Fe)

 side 1.JPG